a-chacon/mytotp/README.md

 # Mytotp

 Another TOTP cli app.
-Nice UI, simple to use and user friendly.
+Nice UI, simple to use and user-friendly.

 ## Main features